 Price found that the diets of healthy native groups contained at least ten times more vitamin A and vitamin D than the standard American diet.
-Vitamins A and D are found only in animal fats including lard, butter, eggs, fish oils, and animal parts with fat-rich membranes, especially fish roe, shellfish, and organ meats like liver.
+Vitamins A and D are found only in animal fats including lard, tallow, butter, eggs, fish oils, and animal parts with fat-rich membranes, especially fish roe, shellfish, and organ meats like liver.

 Price found that these fat-soluble vitamins are catalysts upon which the absorption and metabolic use of all the other nutrients depended. protein, minerals, and vitamins.